getredash/redash-toolbelt/redash_toolbelt/docs/redash-migrate/README.md

                       the `queries` command.
-Run the `destinations` command first. favorites             Duplicate favorite flags on queries and dashboards from the origin instance to the destination instance. disable_users         Disable users in the destination instance that are disabled in the origin instance.
+Run the `destinations` command first. favorites             Duplicate favorite flags on queries and dashboards from the origin instance to the destination instance. disable-users         Disable users in the destination instance that are disabled in the origin instance.
 ```